patrickbucher/js-ts-ng/diary.md

 I just skimmed chapter 5, of which I took some notes on unicode code points.
 I probably should have picked _Secrets of the JavaScript Ninja_ (Second Edition) for this exercise.
 But this at least will leave me more time for actual programming.
 I really should implement both _Reversi_ and _Spot_ in JavaScript.

+I just looked up Deno again, and it just seems to be the perfect fit for me: It has a small test library and native TypeScript support.
+So instead of dealing with Node.js and NPM, I can just stick to Deno.
+It also supports ECMAScript modules, which is always a hassle to deal with when working with TypeScript and Node.js.
+So Deno it will be, until I look into Angular.

 # Day 4 (Sa, 2025-10-04)

 I worked through chapter 4 and took quite some notes.